Friday July 1, 2022

 (Editor's note 28 May 2010: This is a link to our most current article on Sean Flynn's possible recovery: Clearing the Air for Missing Photojournalist Sean Flynn's Family - Tim King Salem-News.com)

-And since it was referenced above, here is the video for the Clash song "Straight to Hell" which is about the reality faced by thousands of Amer-Asian children in Vietnam after the United States withdrew its troops and returned home:
+Here is the video for the Clash song "Straight to Hell" which is about the reality faced by thousands of Amer-Asian children in Vietnam after the United States withdrew its troops and returned home:

 Articles for May 14, 2008 | Articles for May 15, 2008 | Articles for May 16, 2008